Last Updated on

 Aside from some eastern European countries – and who can compete with them? – Australia has the highest alcohol consumption per capita in the world.
 Some might call that a drinking problem, but Aussies wear the stat with pride.

-If you live there already, are simply visiting friends you’ll find an amazing range of bars where you can enjoy a drink once you’ve settled in.
+If you live there already, are simply visiting friends or a moving company has helped you recently relocate to Sydney, you’ll find an amazing range of bars where you can enjoy a drink once you’ve settled in.
 Whether you’re thirsty for cold pints, fine whiskeys, rooftop bars, gay bars, award-winning wines, or creative cocktails, Sydney has it all!

 Here are our picks for some of Sydney’s unique, interesting and best bars.